CircleOnCircles/CircleOnCircles/README.md

-# CircleOnCircles, a Utopia Architect.
+# CircleOnCircles, a Utopia Architect and Maintainer.

 > "I am willing to give all my data to a transparent algorithm.
 In return, could the algorithm help me finish my todolist?"